carlad/wordle/README.md

 e.g `wordle.find(".e.ry", None, "bphotndiksva")`\
 will return `['ferry', 'jerry', 'leery', 'merry', 'refry']`

+- A list of words
+By default Wordle uses a dictionary of five letter words defined in the\
+`constants.py` as FIVE_LETTER_WORDS.
+It is possible to pass in a custom\
+list as a fourth argument.

 #### Remove words that do not contain letters.
 `wordle.remove(regex_string, word_list)`